Ukraine's Zelenskyy presses Israel for missile defence help, fighting rages in Mariupol

 Russia's defence ministry said cruise missiles were launched from ships in the Black Sea and Caspian Sea, as well as hypersonic missiles from Crimean airspace.

-The hypersonic missiles travel faster than five times the speed of sound and their speed, manoeuvrability and altitude make them difficult to track and intercept.
+Hypersonic missiles travel faster than five times the speed of sound and their speed, manoeuvrability and altitude make them difficult to intercept.

-They were deployed by Russia for the first time in Ukraine on Saturday, Russia's Interfax news agency reported, in a strike which Moscow said destroyed a large underground depot for missiles and aircraft ammunition.
+Russia deployed them for the first time in Ukraine on Saturday in a strike it said destroyed an underground depot for missiles and aircraft ammunition.

-A spokesperson for the Ukrainian Air Force Command confirmed the attack in the western Ivano-Frankivsk region, but said the Ukrainian side had no information on the type of missiles used.

-In the southern city of Kherson, a video clip obtained by Reuters showed dozens of protesters, some wrapped in Ukraine's blue and yellow national flag, chanting "Go home" in Russian to two military vehicles bearing Russian markings.
-The vehicles then turned and left the area.
+In the southern city of Kherson, video obtained by Reuters showed dozens of protesters, some wrapped in Ukraine's blue-and-yellow flag, chanting "Go home" in Russian at two military vehicles with Russian markings.
+The vehicles turned and left.

-Foreign Minister Mevlut Cavusoglu of Turkey, which like Israel has tried to mediate in the conflict, said Russia and Ukraine were getting closer to agreement on "critical" issues.
+Foreign Minister Mevlut Cavusoglu of Turkey, which like Israel has tried to mediate, said the sides were getting closer to agreement on "critical" issues.

-Russian forces have also taken heavy losses in the war, and long columns of troops that bore down on the capital Kyiv have been halted in the suburbs.
-Ukraine's military said on Sunday Moscow's combat losses included 14,700 personnel and 476 tanks.
+Russian forces have taken heavy losses, and long columns of troops that bore down on the capital Kyiv have been halted in the suburbs.
+Ukraine said on Sunday Moscow's combat losses included 14,700 personnel and 476 tanks.

 Russia last acknowledged on Mar 2 that nearly 500 of its soldiers had been killed.
 Reuters has not been able to independently verify the death count.